 As well as reminding me Christmas is coming, this is also starting to feel quite close to home.
 Caravanserai can’t have been that rare if they were spaced a day’s camel trek apart across Africa, Arabia and Asia.
 Turns out there’s the remains of one within 3 km of me.

 More important and lasting was the role of caravanserai as places for cultural, intellectual and social exchange.
-[What and where are their equivalents today?]
-In Europe, castles gradually lost their defensive function as the Renaissance began but let’s remember it’s only because of caravanserai that there was a Renaissance in the first place, let alone that upstart Renaissance affectation known as architecture.
+What and where are their equivalents today?
+In Europe, castles gradually lost their defensive function as the Renaissance began but let’s remember it’s only because of caravanserai that there was a Renaissance in the first place, let alone that Renaissance affectation known as architecture.

 Castles closed to the outside world were refuges against barbarism but, all throughout the Middle Ages, caravanserai had been an open and civilizing force countering the forces of barbarism.

-Renaissance architecture may symbolize a more civilized Europe but merely represented existing power structures lowering their defenses when it was safe to do so.
-By updating the representation of existing power structures architecture may represent the progress of civilization but it can never be a civilizing force.
+Renaissance architecture may symbolize a more civilized Europe but it was merely the consequence of existing power structures lowering their defenses only when it looked like those power structures could be maintained.
+By updating the representation of existing power structures, architecture may represent the progress of civilization but it is not in itself a civilizing force.

 The incentive and the credit for Europe being dragged back into civilization belongs to open buildings such as caravanserai.